chrisnunes57/chrisnunes57.github.io/_posts/canvas/2020-05-21-Physics-with-Javascript---Part-2-More-Shapes.md

 In the previous post, we set up an HTML page with a Canvas element.
 Then, we drew up one single circle in the middle of the page.
 In this post, we'll create a `Circle` class so that we can easily generate new circles in our canvas.

+If you didn't read that previous post, the code for it is online [here](https://codepen.io/chrisnunes57/pen/GRpzGNr).
+You should definitely read it though.
+Please give me more web traffic.

 #### Creating a Javascript Class

 A lot of people don't actually realize it, but ever since the release of ECMAScript in 2015, you can actually use the `class` keyword in Javascript to replace prototype-based classes.
 It doesn't introduce any object-oriented behavior to the language, but allows you to simulate it pretty well.